python-discord/site/README.md

 # To Run Locally:
-1. CD into the directory with the rethinkdb exe
+1. CD into the directory with the `rethinkdb.exe`
-2. In a command prompt: `retheinkdb --driver-port 28016 --http-port 28010`
+2. In a command prompt: `rethinkdb --driver-port 28016 --http-port 28010`

 # Python Discord website